Weed control schedule

 3. 3

-Throughout the growing season, regularly inspect your lawn and garden for any emerging weeds.
-Hand-pull or spot-treat them with a selective herbicide as soon as they appear.
+Throughout the growing season, regularly check for emerging weeds and hand-pull or spot-treat them as soon as possible.

 4. 4